Behavioral Design Fellowship

 A one-of-a-kind advanced training program for social impact practitioners.
 Fellows will convene for in-person workshops, apply new skills through a hands-on project, and receive dedicated mentorship and coaching from ideas42 instructors.
 Participants will learn how to apply the insights from behavioral science to design novel behavioral solutions.

-We are not currently accepting applications for the Fellowship program.
-Please check back in July 2021 for updates.
+Due to the ongoing pandemic, we are not currently accepting applications for the Fellowship program.
+Please stay tuned for updates.

 - Learn the intricacies of common behavioral biases.